cs2620-pr/wire-protocols-grpc/notebook.md

     return GetMessagesResponse(messages=messages)
 ```

-The client then filters these messages to display only those relevant to the current conversation:
+The client then filters these to show only what's relevant:

 ```python
 # Filter messages for the selected user